top of page

 “Free the child’s potential, and you will transform him into the world.” – Maria Montessori

-When we follow the child and treat each one as an individual, he becomes absorbed and motivated to learn.
-A cornerstone of the Montessori teaching is that, much like within a family, older and younger children learn from each other.
-Patience, understanding, friendship, and community are only a few of the basic concepts children learn in Montessori schools.
+When we follow the child and treat each one as an individual, the child becomes absorbed and motivated to learn.
+A cornerstone of Montessori teaching is that, much like within a family, older and younger children learn from one another.
+Through the Montessori approach, children cultivate patience, understanding, friendships, and a strong sense of community.

-The learning materials in the Montessori classroom are hands-on: everything abstract becomes concrete.
-Montessori work appeals to all of the senses to bring learning to life for the child!
-This approach supports young children with all types of learning styles: visual, auditory, and kinesthetic.
+The hands-on learning materials in the Montessori classroom make abstract concepts concrete for the young child.
+Montessori work appeals to all of the senses to bring learning to life!
+This approach supports children with all types of learning styles: visual, auditory, and kinesthetic.

-In addition, every child in the Montessori classroom is allowed to grow at her own pace.
-In this way, each individual child can develop her own interests within the classroom, and discover her own love of learning.
-This accommodates both the child who grasps concepts quickly and the child who learns better through repetition.
+In addition, every child in the Montessori classroom is allowed to grow at their own pace.
+This accommodates both the child who grasps concepts quickly and the child who learns best through repetition.

-Montessori offers a rich curriculum, including practical life, sensorial, language, cultural, life science, art, math and music–but Montessori is about much more than academics.
+Montessori offers a rich curriculum, including practical life, sensorial, language, cultural, life science, art, math, and music–but Montessori is about much more than academics.
 Grace, courtesy, and kindness are cornerstones of the Montessori classroom.
-Children learn a healthy respect for themselves, others, and the world around them.
+Children learn to respect themselves, others, and the world around them.

 Montessori children work independently and in groups, and they are encouraged to make decisions from an early age.
 These children are problem solvers who can make choices and manage their time well.